TEXT-S&P summary: Parkson Retail Group Ltd.

 Outlook

-We may lower the rating if Parkson’s financial performance deteriorates because of a severe economic downturn in China, intensified competition, the company’s more aggressive expansion plan than we expected, or any negative impact from the company’s association with its parent, the Lion Group.
-Downgrade triggers could be the ratio of operating-lease-adjusted total debt to EBITDA at more than 4.5x on a sustained basis, or a deterioration in the company’s liquidity to less than “strong.”
+We may lower the rating if Parkson’s financial performance deteriorates because of a severe economic downturn in China, intensified competition, a more aggressive expansion plan than we expected, or any negative impact from the company’s association with the Lion Group.
+Downgrade triggers could be the ratio of operating-lease-adjusted total debt to EBITDA at more than 4.5x on a sustained basis, or the company’s liquidity position no longer being “strong”.

-We are unlikely to raise the rating in the next 12 months because we expect the operating conditions of the Chinese retail sector to remain tough and due to Parkson’s association with the Lion Group.
-However, we could upgrade Parkson if the company executes its accelerated growth strategy such that it becomes a market leader and maintains discipline in financial management.
+We are unlikely to raise the rating in the next 12 months because we expect the operating conditions of the Chinese retail sector to remain soft and due to Parkson’s association with a weaker parent.
+However, we could upgrade Parkson if the company executes its accelerated growth strategy such that it becomes a market leader, while maintaining disciplined financial management.
 Upgrade triggers could be the ratio of operating-lease-adjusted total debt to EBITDA of 3.0x-3.5x on a sustainable basis.

 Related Criteria And Research